Elixonus/doppler/README.md

 ## About

-Simulation of the doppler effect, particularized in the context of sound waves and discovered in scenarios where a wave emitting source and wave detecting observer move with a user controllable velocity or acceleration.
+Simulation of the doppler effect, particularized in the context of sound waves and explored through scenarios where a wave emitting source and wave detecting observer move with a user controllable velocity or acceleration.

 ## Source